-Symptoms of mild PPD include sadness, anxiety, tearfulness, and trouble sleeping.
+Symptoms of the "baby blues" include sadness, anxiety, tearfulness, and trouble sleeping.
 These symptoms usually appear within several days of delivery and go away 10 to 12 days after the birth.
 Usually the only treatment needed is reassurance and some help with household chores and care of the baby.
 About 20% of women who have postpartum blues will develop more lasting depression.
 It is very important to let your health care provider know if you experience "blues" that last longer than two weeks.

 Did You Know?